Intuition | Adaptability | Analysis | Problem Solving

 Experience ...

-In my 37 years of life, I haven't known too many times where I haven't worked in some way.
-So far I've been an umpire, soccer referee, newspaper and phonebook delivery person, quality assurance inspector, receptionist, food and steel manufacturing accounting assistant, university facilities distribution student co-manager (even did some graphic design work at an embroidery shop), assistant controller (for 5 years), digital sales manager (5+ years), and vehicle photographer.
+In my 39 years of life, I haven't known many times when I haven't worked in some way.
+So far I've been an umpire, soccer referee, newspaper and phonebook delivery person, quality assurance inspector, receptionist, food and steel manufacturing accountant university facilities distribution student co-manager (even did some graphic design work at an embroidery shop), assistant controller (for 5 years), digital sales manager (8+ years), and vehicle photographer.
 If there were two principles I learned growing up they were: 1) Always be working, 2) Always be learning.

-Shortly after graduating with an MBA I started as a team member at Jim Barkley Toyota (Asheville, NC) in the accounting department as a manager [12+ person team] (September 2012).
-That initial role grew to touching areas like IT, marketing, e-commerce, purchasing, in-house warranty administration, and whatever else was needed in order to add value.
-Still at the same location nearly 5 years after a change in ownership but am now part of the Anderson Automotive Group switching over to the following in October of 2017: sales coaching, auditing variable operations processes, CRM management, vehicle photography, and vehicle pricing - will have been there a combined 11 years in September 2023.
+Shortly after graduating with an MBA, I started as a team member at Jim Barkley Toyota (Asheville, NC) in the accounting department as a manager [12+ person team] (September 2012).
+That initial role grew to touch areas like IT, marketing, e-commerce, purchasing, in-house warranty administration, and whatever else was needed in order to add value.
+Still at the same location nearly 5 years after a change in ownership but am now part of the Anderson Automotive Group, switching over to the following in October of 2017: sales coaching, auditing variable operations processes, CRM management, vehicle photography, and vehicle pricing - will have been there a combined 13 years in September 2025.
 Am always looking for better processes, creative ideas, cost savings, and methods of bolstering our brand.
+Most recently, I developed content for one store’s social media channels and gained over 1M views in the first year while simultaneously developing a playbook our sister stores could use.

 Speaking

-Have had the opportunity to both arrange speakers and be one a few times in my role as part of the professional development programs provided by the Young Professionals of Asheville.
+Have had the opportunity to both arrange speakers and be one a few times in my role as part of the professional development programs provided by the Young Professionals of Asheville (now called Propel AVL a full program as part of the Asheville Area’s Chamber of Commerce (AACoC).
 My first participation was simply a section on growing and maintaining cooperation on your team by not succumbing to the “fundamental attribution error”.
 Such an important topic to me along with the broader topic of organizational health.
 My second opportunity came in presting a full workshop for the Young Professionals of Asheville at Hatchworks Coworking on “The Ideal Team Player” model by Patrick Lencioni (huge fan!).
 I’m currently working on other talks and a curriculum / curated overview of books where I can help you take your team through the writings of Patrick Lencioni, Adam Grant, Jim Collins, Marshall Goldsmith, Simon Sinek, and a few others with the tentative concept being “So, you want to be a leader?
 Masterclass in building and maintaining teams”.
 The goal is to help leaders and followers both get a better grasp on how to make their workplace get healthier whether you’re leading up or leading down within an organization.

 Got to share about how to build and maintain cooperation on a team